ortus-docs/commandbox-docs/usage/commands.md

 CommandBox uses its own command parser that should be similar to what you're used to in other shells.
 Commands are not case-sensitive and don't contain any special characters except an occasional dash (`-`).
 Each command and its parameters will be entered on a single line.
 Press enter when you are done typing to execute that command.
 If you ever need to include a line break in a parameter value, quote the value and use the `\n` escape sequence.

+For a full list of all the commands that ship with CommandBox as well as all their paramaters and samples, please visit our [Command API docs](http://apidocs.ortussolutions.com/commandbox/current) which are auto-generated each build.

 # Namespaces

 To help organize our commands, we introduced the concept of **namespaces**. this means that commands can contain spaces and be comprised of more than one word.
 This is to keep things readable.
 Several commands that are all related will start with the same word, or namespace.
 An example of this is the [artifacts](http://apidocs.ortussolutions.com/commandbox/1.0.0/index.html?commandbox/commands/artifacts/package-summary.html) namespace.
 It contains several commands inside of it including [list](http://apidocs.ortussolutions.com/commandbox/1.0.0/index.html?commandbox/commands/artifacts/list.html), [clean](http://apidocs.ortussolutions.com/commandbox/1.0.0/index.html?commandbox/commands/artifacts/clean.html), and [remove](http://apidocs.ortussolutions.com/commandbox/1.0.0/index.html?commandbox/commands/artifacts/remove.html).
 Calling each of them would look like this: